All Episodes

 Mafia factions would continue to hold Sicily.

-Alright, so that pretty much summarizes it right there, right?
+All right, so that pretty much summarizes it right there, right?

-Um you have some energy?
+You have some energy?

-Do you know what?
+Yeah, do you know what?

-In English, is this like Swagger?
+In English, is this like swagger?

-Uh Swagger, right?
+Swagger, right?

 I don't know about that.

-Yeah, it's the I think it's Swagger.
+Yeah, it's the, I think it's swagger.

-Oh, yeah, French guy.
+Oh, yeah, a French guy.

 What?

-A French guy, yeah, it was a French invader.
+Yeah, it was a French invader.

 Ah, yeah, yeah, yeah.

-So people started like seeing the word mafia as um as a resistant moving movement or something like that.
+So people started like seeing the word mafia as a resistor movement or something.

 Resistance movement.